agarbato/unicloud/README.md

 As of relase 1.4 a new share is created automatically called unicloud_backup
 A daily job will create a tar.gz file with all files needed in case you want to migrate the installation to a new system.
 7 backup are kept on the folder and rotated automatically.
-**Connect at least one client to this share to save backup on a remote system**
+**Connect at least one client to this share to save backup on a remote system or download manually using file manager**

 ## SSH Security